Hyperparameter Transfer Enables Consistent Gains of Matrix-Preconditioned Optimizers Across Scales: Scaling Law Experiments

 \subsection{Base model tuning}

-\paragraph{Optimizer choices.} We pick the optimizers that perform the best in the OpenWebText experiments: \begin{itemize} \item \textbf{Muon:} we find that using Adam for embedding and readout layer performs better than Muon, as observed by previous works \citep{liu2025muon, jordan2024muon}. \item \textbf{Shampoo:} we find that Shampoo$^2$ ($e_L=e_R=1/2$) with Adam grafting and Adam applied to the embedding and readout layer performs well.
+\paragraph{Optimizer choices.} We pick the optimizers that perform the best in the OpenWebText experiments: \begin{itemize} \item \textbf{Muon:} we find that using Adam for embedding and readout layers performs better than Muon, as observed by previous works \citep{liu2025muon, jordan2024muon}. \item \textbf{Shampoo:} we find that Shampoo$^2$ ($e_L=e_R=1/2$) with Adam grafting and Adam applied to the embedding and readout layers performs well.
 We found one-sided Shampoo on embedding and readout layers \citep{anil2020scalable} to perform significantly worse.
-We use blocking with block size 512. \item \textbf{SOAP:} we use spectral normalized SOAP since the optimal learning rates are more stable than the regular SOAP.
+We use blocking with block size 512. \item \textbf{SOAP:} we use spectrally normalized SOAP since the optimal learning rates are more stable than regular SOAP.
 We use one-sided SOAP for embedding and readout layers.
 We use blocking with block size 512.

 \end{itemize}

 \paragraph{Hyperparameter tuning.} We tune the main hyperparameters of each optimizer to ensure a fair comparison.
 We divide hyperparameters into subsets and tune each set of hyperparameters sequentially.
 At each stage of tuning, previously selected hyperparameters remain fixed, except learning rates, which we retune in every stage.
 We show the optimal hyperparameter values found at the end of each stage in \Cref{tab:fineweb_tuning}, with links to the full tuning sweeps.